rubelmia2091996/todo/README.md

 ## Installation
-1. Open the terminal in your project root directory.
+Open the terminal in your project root directory.
-2. Use the following command to install the composer
+Use the following command to install the composer.
+Set up env file insert email and db credentials.

 ```bash
 composer install
 ```

-3. Run the following command to generate the key
+Run the following command to generate the key

 ```bash
 php artisan key:generate
 ```

-4. To do migration for the database.
+To do migration for the database.

 ```bash
 php artisan migrate
 ```

-5. Now do run 'npm install' and run 'npm run dev' in backgroud if you are in development.
+Now do run 'npm install' and run 'npm run dev' in backgroud if you are in development.
 Otherwise for production use 'npm run build'.

 ```bash
 npm install